alep007/python_problems/README.md

 # python_problems
-solving and practicing some code-related interviews question
+solving and practicing some code-related interviews question for fun